 Contact: Dr. Del Dickson (KIPJ284) firstname.lastname@example.org

-LSAC is the official source of information about the LSAT and LSDAS.
-Register for the LSAT.
-Lots of general information about law schools, and probably the best place on the net to begin researching law schools.
+Law School Admission Council (LSAC) is the official source of information about the LSAT and LSDAS.
+You can also register for the LSAT through the LSAC.
+LSAC offers general information about law schools, and is a great starting point for researching law schools and the admissions process.

 FindLaw provides information about financing law school.

-Equal Justice Works’ useful information about law school loan repayment assistance programs.
+Equal Justice Works has useful information about law school loan repayment assistance programs and public interest law.